MelEUsher/PersonalTransportAPI/README.md

    ```
    cp .env.example .env
    ```
-   Adjust `DATABASE_URL` if you are not using the default SQLite database.
+   Adjust `DATABASE_URL` if you are not using the default SQLite database and set a strong value for `JWT_SECRET_KEY`.
 5. **Run the development server**
    ```
-   uvicorn app.main:app --reload
+   uvicorn app.main:app
    ```
 6. **Smoke test the API**
    Visit http://localhost:8000/health or run: